Risk Factors for Developing Mycosis

 Sporotrichosis, also known as Rose Gardener’s disease, is a fungal infection caused by the species Sporothrix schenckii shown in the figure.
 The most common form of sporotrichosis is the cutaneous infection.
 Pulmonary and disseminated infections, although rare, have also been reported.

 Sporotrichosis occurs worldwide.
 It is endemic in China.
 Epidemics have been reported in South Africa, Australia and Brazil.
+In Peru, incidence is 1case in 1000 people.
 The prognosis of the disease is very good.

 Morbidity is associated with pulmonary sporotrichosis, specifically in patients with chronic obstructive pulmonary disease (COPD) or osteomyelitis developed as a result of dissemination.
 The mortality rate is significant in immunocompromized patients.